squeek502/resinator/README.md

 #### `resinator` will auto-detect system include paths by default

 `.rc` files can `#include` files from MSVC/Windows SDKs (most commonly, `windows.h`).
-The paths for these files are typically provided via the `INCLUDE` environment variable or the `/i` command line option. `resinator` supports the same options, but it will also try to auto-detect system include paths on Windows, or use the MinGW includes bundled with Zig if `zig` is being used as the preprocessor (meaning that if `zig` is used as the preprocessor, `#include "windows.h"` will work by default on Linux).
+The paths for these files are typically provided via the `INCLUDE` environment variable or the `/i` command line option. `resinator` supports the same options, but it will also try to auto-detect system include paths on Windows, or extract a full set of MinGW includes on-demand (meaning `#include "windows.h"` in a `.rc` file will work out-of-the-box on Linux/MacOS/etc).

 This behavior can be controlled with the `/:auto-includes` CLI option.